jianzhi-1/cs61a/README.md

 ```

 ### Notes

+#### Definitions
+- Higher order function: either takes another function as an argument or returns a function as a result
+- First order function: all other functions
+- Refactoring: produces same result, but make code organization/structure better

 #### Control (09/01 Lab)
 - Things that represents False: False, 0, None, [], "", ()
 - Short circuiting behavior: